plomino/PlominoDoc/docs/features.rst

 By default, Plomino validates fields according to their type (for instance, letters are not allowed in a :ref:`number-field`).

-You can also add more validation criteria in the field's **Validation**
+You can also add more validation criteria in the field's :guilabel:`Validation` tab:
-tab:

 - a field can be **mandatory**: if the field is empty when the document is saved, Plomino does not save the document and displays an alert to the